Jump to a specific page - are you interested in:

 Colorado Contractor License Courses, Classes & Exam Prep

 How to Become a General Contractor in Colorado

 Colorado is an excellent place to start your contracting business.
 Not only is it beautiful land, but also the state laws provide unique opportunities for new contractors.
 However, the requirements you need to meet before you can legally work in Colorado can be daunting.

 Colorado is unlike other states in that there is no statewide general contractor's license.
 Instead, municipalities administer all licenses.
 This local licensing means requirements for a license in your city can be different than another's.
-Many cities in Colorado require that you pass an ICC exam before the city processes the application for your license.
+Therefore, you will need to determine your cities' local licensing requirements to make sure you take the appropriate licensing exam.
+Yet, many cities in Colorado require that you pass an ICC exam before the city processes the application for your license.

 Contractor Training Center assists anyone in need of a contractor's license.
 Our team of professionals understands all the material and prep you'll need for the exam and to start a successful business.
 With us to fall back on, there's no need to doubt your ability to obtain your Colorado contractor license as soon as possible.

 Submitting a contracting license application and passing the exam are the two main steps to obtaining your license.
 No matter what state you're in, you can expect to need some level of preparation before you can get one.
 We provide the resources to help you through every step of the way, no matter the state or municipal requirements.